People News Roundup: Ellen DeGeneres to get Golden Globe lifetime award for TV work

 Comedian Ellen DeGeneres will get a lifetime achievement award at the Golden Globes next year recognizing her 25-year career on U.S. television, organizers said on Monday.
 DeGeneres, 61, will be only the second recipient of the Carol Burnett Award which was first presented to Burnett herself at the Golden Globes award ceremony in January.

-Also Read: Ellen DeGeneres to receive Carol Burnett Award at Golden Globes
+Also Read: People News Roundup: Ellen DeGeneres to get Golden Globe lifetime award for TV work

 (With inputs from agencies.)